kairoaraujo/PowerAdm/README.md

 If you don't have an HMC and a Power to run tests, don't worry.
 I've an some codes with simulation on createlparconf.py, newid.py.
 D irectory simulation is available upon request.

+## License

+This software is BSD License.
+Please more details in LICENSE file.